A church greeter honored us unexpectedly. We learned something that day that has stayed with me.

 - their own feet.

-We normally take a public bus to church, which conveniently drops us at the entrance to our congregation, and so we walk through the parking lot to make it to the entrance.
+Normally, we would take a public bus to church.
+The church was on the bus route and conveniently dropped us at the entrance to our congregation.
+We walked through the parking lot to make it to the entrance.

 Running late — used a taxi

-One morning, we took a taxi to church since we were running late.
-A taxi is about 3x more expensive than a bus – but much more efficient on a Sunday morning when it’s not raining.
+We took a taxi, about 3x more expensive than a bus – but much more efficient on a Sunday morning when it is not raining.

 The taxi driver arrived at the church, pulled into the parking lot, and stopped the car under the covered awning near the entrance.